 Doing paid or unpaid work as a steward at large events or exhibitions can be useful for building up contacts in the industry.
 This is a good way to hear about jobs, as many are not advertised.

-A foundation degree, higher national diploma or degree in events management or hospitality management could give you an advantage, although it's not essential.
+A foundation degree, higher national diploma or degree in events management, business management or hospitality management could give you an advantage, although it's not essential.
 These university courses often include work placements, which will help you get practical experience and develop contacts in the industry.